uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/set_matrix_property.rst

           :ref:`oneapi::mkl::invalid_argument<onemkl_exception_invalid_argument>`
           exception.
       * - COO
-        - Guarantees that the indices are sorted by row in ascending order.
+        - Guarantees that the indices are sorted by rows in ascending order.
           The column indices within a row do not need to be sorted.

 set_matrix_property